ply-ct/ply/docs/topics/cases.md

 When a case suite is executed here's what happens:
   - Any `@before` decorated methods are invoked
   - All `@test` methods are invoked, in the order they appear in the class
-  - Typically `@test` methods run one or more requests programmatically
+  - Typically these `@test` methods run one or more requests programmatically
-  - Results from each request are appended to the case result file
+  - Results from each request are appended to the case [result](results) file
   - Any `@after` decorated methods are invoked
   - To verify, overall actual result YAML is compared against expected